 - We will go through Kohler illumination and get everyone to be able to maximise the amount of light their microscope can focus on the sample.

 - Shadowing techniques.
 This is critical.
 The microscopes we have at SFI use DIC, which is a shadowing technique, and allows you to clearly see things that have the same refractive index as water.
 Phase contrast methods fail because of that little problem.
 So, with your inexpensive compound scopes, we will help you do what you can to mimic the kind of clarity we get with SFI scopes.

 - We will look at examples of the many different organisms you will be seeing in teas.
-We will do a compost prep as well, so you can see why these microscopes don't work really well with compost.

 - We will see different kinds of bacteria, fungi, protozoa, and nematodes.

 You cannot ID the cells you see to the species level.
 Often not even to genus.
 You can however, get an idea of how much the KINDS of bacteria or fungi or protozoa, etc. are changing in your tea.
-You can monitor your tea brew hourly if you want to see the changes in critters as the tea matures.
+You can monitor your tea brew hourly if you want to see the changes in organisms as the tea matures.

 - We will teach you how to tell if your tea is “ready”.
 If you don"t have the biology you need, you should brew longer, or add some foods, or even add more compost.

-- We will go through the standard curve for determining good tea with adequate or even outstanding organisms biomass, or determining “bad” tea, lacking in the proper set, or kinds, of organisms.
+- We will go through the standard curve for determining good tea with adequate or even outstanding organism’s biomass, or determining “bad” tea, lacking in the proper set, or kinds, of organisms.
 We’ll go through some ideas for “fixing” bad tea.
 Sometimes, you just should throw it on some weeds, because it would be nice to kill them.
 Sometimes, you can add more compost, or more foods, and bring the tea up to par.
 We will go over how you know those situations.